 As an applicant, we encourage you to visit us at Open House (October 6), "shadow" a freshman student with a Fall Visit Day, and we require that you take the Scholarship and Entrance Exam on October 26 or November 2 (applicants who submit the online application will be registered for the Scholarship and Entrance Exam).
 Formal acceptance notices will be sent out in mid-December.
-To review more information about Merion Mercy, please peruse our 2018-19 School Profile.
+To review more information about Merion Mercy, please peruse our 2019-2020 School Profile.

 9th Grade Admissions Process for the 2020-21 School Year

 1. Click here for the Application/Test Registration form (one form).

 3. Submit two teacher recommendations using the Teacher Recommendation Form.
 We prefer that a math and language arts teacher complete the recommendations.
 At least one recommendation must be completed by an eighth grade teacher.
 Recommendations are due Friday November 6, 2020.